zixi85/CartPole_DQN/ReadMe.txt

 Results from experiments are saved in the `results` directory.
 Plots and JSON files summarize the performance of different configurations.

-## Dependencies
+## Requirements:
 - Python 3.8+
-- NumPy
-- PyTorch
-- Gymnasium
-- Matplotlib
-- TQDM
+- torch, gymnasium, matplotlib, numpy, tqdm